jihane1604/parallel-and-distributed-computing/.ipynb_checkpoints/README-checkpoint.md

 - **Stagnation:** The stagnation rate was also changed by keeping the top 10 best individuals instead of only the top 1.
 - The best distance was 1050.0
 - execution time = *__237.48 seconds__*
+- **Possible approach**: Another way to improve the algorithm is to keep track of the previously generated nodes using a list or a set, and when generating a new population, ensure that the individuals generated do not already exist.
+This ensures the absolute uniqueness of each individual in the population throughout the generations; however, when i tried implementing it, it was introducing a lot of overhead without necessarily arriving to a better minimum path (ran for 3000 generations and arrived to the same minimum path) so i decided to not keep this solution.

 - **Performance metrics:**
 - Sequential time: 236.59 seconds